Aoba-ku, Sendai: Tourism

 A popular tourist destination in Aoba-ku is Jozenji-Dori, a zelkova-lined street with El Greco sculptures that draws crowds year-round.
 Photographs of the sculptures are often used for postcards.

-The main shrine building (shaden) of the Shinto shrine Ōsaki Hachiman-gū located in Aoba-ku has been designated as National Treasure of Japan.
+The main shrine building (shaden) of the Shinto shrine Ōsaki Hachiman-gū located in Aoba-ku has been designated as a National Treasure of Japan.

 Education and resources

 Sendai International Center is located near the Ichibancho district and the campus of Tohoku University.
 The International Center offers information for foreigners in the city, including a library of books in languages other than Japanese (predominantly English).